Skip to main content

 Learning:

-What is a Gender Assessment Tool?
+What is the Data Assessment Tool?

-The Gender Assessment Tool Methodology
+The Data Assessment Tool Methodology

-The WPS Gender Assessment Tool measures progress across three main sections: political will, institutional policy and practice, and monitoring and evaluation.
+The WPS Data Assessment Tool measures progress across three main sections: political will, institutional policy and practice, and monitoring and evaluation.
 A defined set of key indicators for each section was built, such as: Is there support at the highest level?
 Is leadership prepared to change institutional structures, policies, and practices that make a difference?
 And are there effective monitoring and evaluation mechanisms in place to track progress, identify gaps, and make changes accordingly?

 For the quantitative assessment, a WPS scoring protocol was developed to establish section averages.
 An assessment template was created in which data were analyzed and an assessment written for each country in the project.

-In addition, a qualitative assessment was produced that provided context and an overall evaluation of progress regarding implementation of the gender equality and WPS agenda.
+In addition, a qualitative assessment was produced that provided context and an overall evaluation of progress regarding implementation of the WPS agenda.
 The elaboration of qualitative and quantitative reports included many follow-up interviews with the country teams and sources to ensure an accurate evaluation of data.
 All country teams reviewed the final products.

 Data Findings from Selected Assessments